arangodb/arangodb-spark-datasource/README.md

 ## Current limitations

 - on batch reading, bad records are not tolerated and will make the job fail
-- in read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each the read task
+- in read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task
-- for `content-type=vpack` deserialization casts don't work well, i.e. reading a document having a numeric value field whereas the related read schema requires a string value for such field
+- for `content-type=vpack` deserialization casts don't work well, i.e. reading a document having a numeric field whereas the related read schema requires a string value for such field

 ## Demo